jontze/cadency-rs/README.md

 A discord bot written in **Rust** with the help of [serenity](https://github.com/serenity-rs/serenity) and [songbird](https://github.com/serenity-rs/songbird).
 Initially this was intended to be a rust clone of [my typescript discord bot](https://github.com/jontze/Cadency) but currently **Cadency-rs** offers more features and is more up to date as it's already using the discord **slash commands**.

+> WARNING: Cadency is not production ready!
+It might eat your laundry.

 ## Installation

 The recommended way to install and run **Cadency-rs** is with Docker, as the Docker image installs several libraries and binaries that are required to use or build the bot.